 Oh, there will be some serious crashing and burning along the way.
-We will on occasion behave much more like an untamed shrew than like a loving Bride.
+At times we will behave much more like an untamed shrew than like a loving Bride.
 But in the heat of the desert, and in our abject failure, His love for us - as well as His unshakeable commitment to His covenant - will shine far more brightly than either has in the sterile environment of Sinai.